Febo0/HTB-Machine-Windows/RustyKey.md

 <img width="539" height="220" alt="image" src="https://github.com/user-attachments/assets/571ca21a-5986-4138-91a5-35f28f30a7ab" />

+## 6. Domain Compromise (RBCD)

 We've gained a Turner user shell; let's see what we can do with it using Bloodhound

 <img width="805" height="328" alt="image" src="https://github.com/user-attachments/assets/49554540-dab3-4fd1-bea1-cf6faa52148d" />

-Turner is part of the Delegation Manager group, which has a special permission called “AllowedToAct” directly on the Domain Controller (DC) object.This allows an attacker to carry out an advanced attack known as Resource-Based Constrained Delegation (RBCD).
-In short, this attack allows the attacker to tell the domain controller: “Hey, from now on, you have to trust the ‘IT Computer 3’ account”
+Enumerating Turner in BloodHound reveals they are part of the Delegation Manager group, which possesses the AllowedToAct permission over the Domain Controller object.
+This is the exact setup required for a Resource-Based Constrained Delegation (RBCD) attack.
+RBCD allows us to configure the Domain Controller to trust a specific computer account (in this case, our already compromised IT-COMPUTER3$) for delegation.

 `Get-ADUser administrator -Properties *`